1. HOW IS MY DATA ENCRYPTED?

 3. WHAT IS A NFC TAG AND DO I NEED IT?

-If your device comes with the ability of NFC you can use so called NFC tags as storage for passwords and credentials.
+If your device comes with the ability of NFC you can use so called NFC tags to save passwords and credentials.
 You can buy such tags for a low amount from your electronic retailer.
 Please inform yourself which NFC chip types are supported by your device!
 Ideally buy one with NDEF support.
 I suggest a capacity of 924 bytes to be able to export the Encrypted Master Key or Encrypted Credential Records, e.g. NTAG 216.

-Without NFC you can fallback to QR codes, which can be stored as image files, shared through other thrust-worth apps or otherwise copied from your device (e.g. by a scanner or copier) or even just printed out on paper.
+Without NFC you can fallback to QR codes, which can be stored as image files, shared by other trusted apps or otherwise copied from your device (e.g. by a scanner or copier) or even just printed out on paper.

 4. SHOULD I PROTECT MY EXPORTED MASTER PASSWORD WITH A CODEWORD?

-5. SHOULD I EXPORT MY MASTER PASSWORD OR STORE IT ON THE DEVICE?
+5. SHOULD I EXPORT MY MASTER PASSWORD AS TOKEN OR STORE IT ON THE DEVICE?

 This depends on your personal security preference.
-In general it is saver to export it than storing it, although it is of course stored AES-encrypted with an Android key (managed by the operating systems TEE/TPN).
+In general it is more secure to export it than storing it, although it is of course stored AES-encrypted with an Android key (managed by the operating systems TEE/Strongbox).
 In addition to that, since app version 1.4.0, the Android key is protected with a biometric/fingerprint if supported by your device.

 If you want to be maximum save you should export the Master Password protected with a codeword and put it into your analogue vault or under your pillow.
 You will need it if you want to import a vault from a file.
-Then create a Master Password Token and export this as copy-protected on an NFC tag and carry this with you, e.g. attached to your key ring, to be used to login.
-If your device doesn’t support NFC you can export these via QR codes.
+Then create a Master Password Token and export it as copy-protected on a NFC tag and carry this with you, e.g. attached to your key ring.
+If your device doesn’t support NFC you could export it via QR codes.
 But note, when you save the QR code on your device, all other apps could potentially read it.
 To avoid that you can share the image containing the QR code with a trusted app, e.g. to print or backup it.
 Or you could scan the QR code with another device (e.g. a photo camera or a paper scanner / copier) directly from your device and store it somehow else (e.g. print it).

 6. I HAVE CHANGED MY FINGERPRINT.
 NOW MY STORED MASTER PASSWORD IS GONE.

 This is a security feature of Android.
-Imagine a hacker gets access to your phone and enrolls his own fingerprint.
-Then he only needs your PIN to get your passwords.
-To avoid this, stored master passwords that are authorized by biometrics are invalidated.
+Imagine a hacker gets access to your phone and enrolls their own fingerprint.
+Then they only need your PIN to get your passwords.
+To avoid this, stored master passwords, that are authorized by biometrics, are invalidated.

 7. HOW CAN I BACKUP MY VAULT?

-Since the app is designed to work offline you can just export all your data into a file.
-You can choose where to save the file. or to share it with a trusted app, e.g. to backup it on your NAS server.
+Since the app is designed to work offline, you can just export all your data into a file.
+You can choose where to save the file, or to share it with a trusted app, e.g. to backup it on your NAS server.
 Remember when saving it on your device, all other apps could potentially read it.
 The vault file contains all data of course encrypted with the master key.
-The master key itself can be part of the file as Encrypted Master Key.
-If not part of the file, you should export the Encrypted Master Key separately with export-feature as NFC tag or QR code.
-Do this once at the beginning and put it on a safe place to later backup your vault without the Encrypted Master Key.
-Note, that you will need to backup the Encrypted Master Key again when you change your PIN or the master password or when you change the encryption algorithm of the vault.
-The app will notify you in that cases.
+The encrypted master key itself can be part of the file as Encrypted Master Key.
+If not, you should export the Encrypted Master Key separately as NFC tag or QR code.
+Do this once in the beginning and put it at a safe place to be able to later backup your vault without the Encrypted Master Key.
+Note, that you will need to backup the Encrypted Master Key again when you change your PIN or the master password or when you change the encryption algorithm or the iteration count of the vault.
+The app will notify you in that case.

 You can import/restore a vault file either after a fresh new app installation or into your current app vault.